ploomber/sql/course-material/interactive-queries-and-parameterization/make-your-queries-interactive.md

 # Make your queries interactive

-In this section, we will combine the learnings from the two previous sections, [Intro to `ipywidgets`](https://ploomber-sql.readthedocs.io/en/latest/interactive-queries-and-parameterization/introduction-to-ipywidgets.html) and [Parameterizing SQL Queries](https://ploomber-sql.readthedocs.io/en/latest/interactive-queries-and-parameterization/parameterize-sql-queries.html), to create interactive SQL queries using JupySQL.
-This technique is useful for exploratory data analysis, as it allows us to filter our data and visualize the tabular results interactively.
+In this section, we will combine the learnings from the two previous sections, [Intro to `ipywidgets`](https://ploomber-sql.readthedocs.io/en/latest/interactive-queries-and-parameterization/introduction-to-ipywidgets.html) and [Parameterizing SQL Queries](https://ploomber-sql.readthedocs.io/en/latest/interactive-queries-and-parameterization/parameterize-sql-queries.html), to create interactive SQL queries using <b>JupySQL</b>.
+This technique is useful for conducting exploratory data analysis with SQL, as it allows us to filter our data and visualize the tabular results interactively.

 ```{code-cell} ipython3
 :tags: [remove-cell]